 Measure Details How did you spend your service pupil premium allocation last academic year?
 This academic year has seen our service children reduce to only 3 children.
 During the year, for 2 of these children, their service parent has been away on active service and so it was decided that these children were best supported with 1:1 dedicated time and nurture support from their class teacher and class teaching assistant.
 Resources for emotional support (such as books and links to websites) have been purchased and shared.
-What was the impact of that spending on service pupil premium Teachers successfully monitored the emotional wellbeing and academic progress of service children in their class.
-100% of children achieved ARE for all areas of learning. eligible pupils?
-For the academic year 2023/24 numbers of service children will still be 3.
+What was the impact of that spending on service pupil premium eligible pupils?
+Teachers successfully monitored the emotional wellbeing and academic progress of service children in their class.
 As these children were successfully supported in class last year we will continue to offer support in this way for this academic year.